-The extramural research program of the National Human Genome Research Institute (NHGRI) is developed and guided by periodic planning processes, as reflected in the new strategic plan referred to above, as well as earlier, similar documents.
+The extramural research program of the National Human Genome Research Institute (NHGRI) is developed and guided by periodic planning processes, as reflected in the new strategic plan for the field of genomics, referred to above, as well as earlier, similar documents.
 NHGRI's development of a strategic plan involves participation by many scientists in the extramural community, as well as other scholars and members of the public, and is overseen and approved by the National Advisory Council for Human Genome Research (NACHGR).
 With guidance from the NACHGR, the program staff develops research initiatives to carry out the Institute's mission.
-Many of the NHGRI programs, such as the Encyclopedia of DNA Elements (ENCODE), Large-scale Sequencing, and several others are regularly assessed and periodically reviewed by the Council and its working groups to ensure that they remain at the leading edge of biomedical research and technology and so that the Institute has a means for expanding into new areas of opportunity as they arise.
+Many of the NHGRI programs, such as the Encyclopedia of DNA Elements (ENCODE), Large-scale Sequencing, Electronic Medical Records and Genomics (eMERGE), Population Architecture using Genomics and Epidemiology (PAGE), Centers of Excellence in ELSI Research (CEER) and several others are regularly assessed and periodically reviewed by the Council and its working groups to ensure that they remain at the leading edge of biomedical research and technology and so that the Institute has a means for expanding into new areas of opportunity as they arise.